Fabiola Gianotti: Comic Sans controversy

 When CERN announced the discovery of the Higgs boson, some controversy sprang from Gianotti's use of the Comic Sans typeface in the presentation of the results.
 Alby Reid, a physicist, started an online petition calling for Microsoft to change the name of the font to Comic Cerns.
 Vincent Connare, the font's creator, tweeted support for the petition.
 Gianotti had used Comic Sans in previous presentations, but the controversy was generated due to the importance of the material presented.

 Personal life

 Gianotti is a trained ballerina and plays the piano.
 She has never been married; in a profile on Gianotti in The New York Times, the Dutch physicist Rende Steerenberg described her as someone who "has dedicated her life to physics... sure, she has made sacrifices."

 In a 2010 interview, Gianotti said that she saw no contradiction between science and faith, and that they belong to "two different spheres".
 In an interview by la Repubblica, she said that "science and religion are separate disciplines, though not antithetical.
-You can be a physicist and have faith or not."
+You can be a physicist and have faith or not.
+It is better for God and science to keep the right distance."

 As of September 2020, she is a member of the Italian Aspen Institute.